d3/d3-transition/README.md

 <a name="selection_transition" href="#selection_transition">#</a> <i>selection</i>.<b>transition</b>([<i>name</i>])

 Returns a new transition on the given *selection* with the specified *name*.
-If a *name* is not specified, the default empty name (“”) is used.
+If a *name* is not specified, null is used.
 The new transition is only exclusive with other transitions of the same name.

 If the *name* is a [transition](#transition) instance, the new transition has the same id, name and timing as the specified transition; however, if a transition with the same id already exists on a selected element, the existing transition is returned for that element.
 This can be used to synchronize a transition across multiple selections, or to re-select a transition for specific elements and modify its configuration.
 For example: